Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I'm asking in stack overflow, now I need to extarct only the necessary code to explain my situation.
 I think I'm going to create a file in my repository to help with it.

+From asking online I came up with the idea that maybe I can create a node and edge for each coordinate in the interpolated edge.
+This could potentially solve the issue when deciding a starting edge considering the thing I'm going to base the route on.
+For example I wouldn't have to worry about changing directions or starting and finishing nodes.
+I would have to calculate estimated times and ignore the found edge.
+It could work.